Logo

 If you don’t and instead insist on daily meetings and interactions, you are wasting your money on costs that have nothing to do with software development, and you are frustrating your developer with a lack of trust.

-Instead, your communication should be about providing as much resources as possible to make it easier for the software developer to know what you want or the systems you work with.
+Instead, your communication should be about providing as many resources as possible to help the software developer understand what you want or the systems you work with.

 Remember, the communication and freelancer interview guide is also a two-way street.
-It is very likely the developer will find things or ideas of how to improve your current approach.
+The developer will likely find things or ideas of how to improve your current approach.
 Listen to these suggestions and take them into consideration.

 See Related: Upwork Alternatives for Freelancing